Skip to main content

 Healthcare environments demand a higher level of cleanliness than most commercial facilities.
+According to the CDC, approximately 1 in 31 hospital patients has at least one healthcare-associated infection (HAI) on any given day, and an estimated 687,000 HAIs occur in U.S. acute care hospitals each year 1.
 Medical offices, outpatient clinics, and specialty practices must maintain strict sanitation protocols to protect patients, staff, and regulatory compliance.
 Unlike general office environments, medical facilities deal with higher concentrations of bacteria, bodily fluids, and high-touch surfaces that can easily spread pathogens if not properly disinfected.
-For this reason, healthcare practices throughout Southwest Florida rely on structured cleaning programs designed specifically for medical environments.

 Valentin Services Group provides contract-based commercial cleaning programs across Fort Myers, Naples, Cape Coral, and surrounding Southwest Florida communities, helping businesses maintain safe and professional environments through structured janitorial services with trained teams and quality inspections.